-- If you want to encourage your students to form groups outside of class, consider incorporating collaborative activities into your class as early in the semester as possible. - For example, reserve the last 5-10 minutes for students to work on problems in groups.
+If you want to encourage your students to form groups outside of class, consider incorporating collaborative activities into your class.

+For example, reserve the last 5-10 minutes for students to work on problems in groups.
 If the experience goes well, your students are more likely to work together outside of class.